-Sponsored by the Mental Health & Recovery Board and the Portage County Sheriff's Office, the class for 2018 will be held:
+Sponsored by the Mental Health & Recovery Board and the Portage County Sheriff's Office the next 40-hour training will be held in 2021.

 The training is free to Portage County law enforcement, behavioral health agency staff or other first responders.
 You can call the MHRB at 330-673-1756, ext.
 201, to sign up or email your information be clicking here.